Acquire the documentation source from its official resting spot on GitHub

 Terminal window

-# Acquire the documentation source from it's official resting spot on GitHub
+# Acquire the documentation source from its official resting spot on GitHub

 git clone git@github.com:caronc/apprise-docs.git